 By now, over an hour since you tossed that soda bottle in the bin, you’ll be saying hello to that low mood and sluggishness we talked about earlier as you begin your decent into the fabled ‘sugar crash.’

 You will have not only passed all of the water that was in your soda, but you have also said goodbye to a whole host of vital nutrients that your body really needs.

 Chances are, you’ll also be feeling less hydrated and certainly less energetic than you would have been had you never opened that soda in the first place.

 As I mentioned previously, while soda is a sure-fire way to overload the body with sugar, it’s far from the only one.
 Many people still consume way too much sugar through processed foods, breakfast cereals and sweet snacks – to name just a few.
-Most deceptive are those foods we have come to believe are so healthy – such as those fruit-flavoured yogurts, many of which are brutally high in sugar content.
+Most deceptive are those foods we have come to believe are so healthy – such as those fruit-flavored yogurts, many of which are brutally high in sugar content.

 This high sugar intake is not to be taken lightly.
 Elevated insulin levels – which you will definitely have if you are drinking a lot of soda or juices – can lead to very serious cardiometabolic problems, from diabetes, heart disease, Alzheimer’s – all the way through to cancer.
 This is due to sugar producing a low-grade “silent inflammation” throughout the body.

 The long and the short of it is that there is no place for sugar in the human diet.
 I know it is easier said than done.
 It is, after all, everywhere, and if it is put in front of you (which on a daily basis it is likely done multiple times in our Western-diet society), the discipline required to say no is monumental.
 But you have to find that discipline if you are looking to reach and maintain your optimal health levels and avoid serious illness.